-• What do I want to accomplish?
-Doing 10 pushups from my knees S • Why is this goal important?
-I want to become stronger and better at sports Specific Who is involved?
-Me Five "W" Questions • Where is it located?
-My house What resources do I need?
-A piece of paper to keep track of my pushups or a calendar • How many?
-10 pushups from my knees Measurable How will I know when it is complete?
-I can complete 10 pushups from my knees without resting Δ How can I accomplish my goal?
-Each day I will do a couple of pushups from my knees, doing one more every day Achievable Is this goal realistic based on obstacles such as money or other problems?
-Yes!
-It will be difficult, but I believe I can do it.
-I do not need any equipment and I can do this from my house
+→ What do I want to accomplish?
+Doing 10 pushups from my knees S → Why is this goal important?
+I want to become stronger and better at sports Specific → Who is involved?
+Me Five "W" Questions → Where is it located?
+My house → What resources do I need?
+A piece of paper to keep track of my pushups or a calendar A 40 0 M → How many?
+10 pushups from my knees Measurable How many?How will I know when it is complete?
+10 pushups from my knees I can complete 10 pushups from my knees without resting Measurable → How will I know when it is I can complete 10 pushups from my knees without resting Measurable → How will I know when it is I can complete 10 pushups from my knees

 R Is it something that is important to me?
 Yes!
 I really want to build muscle in my arms so that chores around the house are easier and I am stronger for sports season Relevant Is this a good time to set this goal or should I wait?
 Yes!
 It is a goal that will not take a lot of time each week and does not cost any money.
-It is something I can do inside if it is cold or rainy.
-When do I want to start this?
-Right away When do I want to finish?
-8 weeks ∎ Time-bound When should I check in?
+It is something I can do inside if it is cold or rainy. → When do I want to start this?
+Right away → When do I want to finish?
+8 weeks Time-bound → When should I check in?
 Write down how many pushups I did each day and check in every 2 weeks to see my progress grow each day